owickstrom/service-worker-lab/README.md

 # Service Worker Lab

-In this lab you will learn how to add basic offline capabilities to a multi-page web app using Service Worker.
+In this lab you will learn how to add basic offline capabilities to a web app using Service Worker.
 The app loads a couple of static assets from the server and makes an XHR to get train departures from Malmö Central Station.
 Good stuff.

 ## Prerequisites